204 East 15th Street

 Types of parts

 Most original equipment chokes have some copywrited information ie maker's name, etc. Many original chokes can be replaced with a reproduction generic choke that has no marking.
 The generic choke is MUCH less expensive.
 Always specify if you are building a 'driver' or a 'numbers matching show car' when asking about an integral choke.
+If you require an original with all of the original markings, ask!
+We have hundreds of different ones for Carter back into the 1930ís, and an excellent selection for Holley, Rochester, and Stromberg.
+Chokes are sold ONLY with the purchase of a rebuilding kit for the same carburetor.
+NO EXCEPTIONS.

 Many of the 1920's carburetors, especially those produced by Marvel, used heat risers.
 These have replaceable steel tubing inserts, generally of vary odd sizes.
 Pinholes in these tubes allow raw exhaust into the intake system, and cause a lean condition.
 Follow the link for a comprehensive listing of these heat riser tubes, many of which we have for sale.